SusssYi/StreamDot/README.md

 ## live version :https://stream.suyis.me/

+## Note: Your internet must allow you to access Youtube or Google, then you can use this app for all features.

 ## Description

-This is a simple streaming app that allows users to view streams.
+This is a streaming app that allows users to view streams And add movies and tv shows to their watchList .

 ## Installation